 1. University of Barcelona

-The university is located in Barcelona, one of the most beautiful and lively cities in Spain, where you can get the best education while enjoying your everyday life.
-This university thrives on diversity, critical thinking, and research and offers a variety of benefits for students in the form of scholarships.
+The university is located in Barcelona, one of the most beautiful and lively cities in Spain, where students can pursue a strong academic education while enjoying city life.
+The University of Barcelona also values diversity, critical thinking, and research, and students can explore available scholarships and financial support through the university’s official channels.

 2. University of Navarra